 Functional Neurology, as defined by the American College of Functional Neurology, is "a health care specialty focused on the assessment, quantification, and rehabilitation (or treatment) of the human nervous system, utilizing sensory and cognitive-based therapies, to promote neurological plasticity, integrity, and functional optimization."

 Functional neurology was the brainchild of chiropractic neurologist Prof. Frederick R. ("Ted") Carrick in 1978.
 He began studying the effect of chiropractic applications on the brain and called the work "chiropractic neurology."
-Shortly after, in the mid-1980s, the term "functional" was introduced to medicine but was associated with functional somatic syndromes or functional neurological disorder.
+In the mid-1980s, the term "functional" was introduced to medicine but was associated with functional somatic syndromes or functional neurological disorders.
 It was, however, recognized that individuals suffering from functional syndromes presented with more complex symptoms than disease-specific abnormalities.
 Much of the research on functional neurology has historically been associated with the field of psychiatry, dating back to the roots of neurology in the late 1800s and continuing through the early 1990s.

 At that same time, there was an explosion of national interest in understanding the brain.
-The 1990s was coined the "decade of the brain" in which substantial governmental funds were allocated through the National Institutes of Health to research brain function, brain disorders, the nervous system, brain injury (including traumatic brain injury), mental health, other neurological disorders, and treatment for these disorders.
-It was in this decade that many scientific accomplishments occurred, including the development of fMRI BOLD neural imaging, and the discovery of neural plasticity.
+The 1990s was coined the "decade of the brain," in which substantial governmental funds were allocated through the National Institutes of Health to research brain function, brain disorders, the nervous system, brain injury (including traumatic brain injury), mental health, other neurological disorders, and treatment for these disorders.
+It was in this decade that many scientific accomplishments occurred, including the development of fMRI BOLD neural imaging and the discovery of neural plasticity.

 On this topic, I had an 8-year-old savant patient on the autism spectrum in 2009 that explained the relationship between traditional and functional medicine in the most brilliantly simple way I have heard anyone do to date.
 He said, "Dr. Antonucci, understanding the values and the differences between traditional and functional medicine is relatively simple.
 Traditional medicine saves peoples' lives, while functional medicine gives people their lives back."